How Images Affect Bounce Rate & Improve Website Engagement

 - Serving desktop-sized images to mobile users

-Compress images, use modern formats like WebP or AVIF, and implement responsive image sizing to reduce load times.
+Actionable tip: Compress images, use modern formats like WebP or AVIF, and implement responsive image sizing to reduce load times.
+Switching from PNG or JPG to WebP alone can reduce image file sizes by 25–35% with no visible quality loss.

 Relevance Between Images and Content